PvPClt/project/album_en.md

 **Putin** (grumpily):

 – Fine, have it your way.
 Go on with your shit.
 But only as a backup.
-In the worst case, after my… death [grimaces as if in pain] it’ll go under the hammer for a million.
+In the worst case, after my… death [his face distorted, as if in severe pain] it’ll go under the hammer for a million.

 **Kovalchuk** (smiling):